groomsy/blog/_posts/2017-12-15-fleur-de-lis.md

 link:   https://en.wikipedia.org/wiki/Fleur-de-lis
 ---

 While attending school in Louisville, I observed many fleurs-dis-lis (⚜️) throughout the city.
 I had seen the symbol before (most notably used by the New Orleans Saints), but I had no idea what it meant.
-As part of my series of bus commute research series, I decided to take a look and see
+As part of my bus commute research series, I decided to take a look and see

 a) what the fleur-de-lis symbolizes
 b) why it is associated with Louisville